 16. JUDGING PROCEDURE.
 There may be comparison of scores or discussion between judges concerning specific items or total scores during the judging process.
 Any questions that arise should be directed to the chief judge.
 If specific information on any point is needed, standard reference books or recognized experts in attendance at the convention will be consulted.
 Judges are expected to read all of the information presented in an exhibit before arriving at a conclusion about the exhibit.
 In the event a judge awards fewer than 75% of the available points for a given evaluation element, comments should be placed on the judging sheet for the benefit of the exhibitor.
 In any case where it is considered necessary, the judges will have the right to remove material from an exhibit case for the purpose of closer examination.
 The exhibitor/agent must be present, but may not participate in any discussion of the material being inspected.
-Such removal must also be made in the presence of the exhibit chairman and the chief judge or their assistants.
+Such removal must also be made in the presence of the exhibit chairman and the chief judge and assistants.
 In the event of a tie, the chief judge and the assistant chief judges will break the tie.
 The chief judge and assistants will also review all classes to ensure that there are no discrepancies between the rankings of the exhibits and their numerical scores, and will award winners ranked by highest number of votes.
-The chief judge has complete discretion to request that a class be re-judged, by either the original team of judges or by a newly appointed team of judges.
-In the event that a class is exceptionally large, the chief judge may subdivide it and assign multiple teams of judges to evaluate portions of the class; these judges will then coordinate their evaluations to arrive at a final ranking of awards for the class.
+The chief judge has complete discretion to request that a class is exceptionally large, the chief judge may subdivide it and assign multiple teams of judges to evaluate portions of the class; these judges will then coordinate their evaluations to arrive at a final ranking of awards for the class.